mxber2022/zkbrussels/README.md

 This project provides a solution for distributing zkSync testnet tokens to users who hold a specific NFT (for example hackathon).
 The system leverages a paymaster to cover transaction fees for users, ensuring a seamless and cost-free experience for eligible users.

+The project also includes Zero-Knowledge Proof (ZKP) circuit build using Circom, generate proofs with SnarkJS, and integrate it into a Solidity smart contract to send anonymous feedback.

 ## Table of Contents

 - [Introduction](#introduction)